School Holidays in Sydney: Spring 2024

 From mornings at the park or playground to picnics and perhaps some national park walks, it’s a great time to enjoy the outdoors but remember to slip, slop, slap especially in the middle of the day when it can still be warm.

-Talk to the animals
+Talk to the Animals

 SEA LIFE Sydney Aquarium and Wildlife Sydney

-This school holidays why not learn more about the penguins on Sea Life’s, Journey to the Antarctic!
+This school holidays, why not learn more about the penguins on Sea Life’s Journey to the Antarctic?
 You can board the penguin boat ride, which is included with your admission or book one of the special penguin experiences.

-SEA LIFE Sydney Aquarium, Darling Harbour.
+SEA LIFE Sydney Aquarium is located in Darling Harbour.

 Wildlife Sydney Zoo offers the chance to get up close to some of the less well-known Aussie animals, like a quokka and a numbat.
 You can also meet Kofi the tree kangaroo.